Jagannath-ops/AgriTrend_simulation/readme.md

 ## Solution Overview

-AgriTrend_simulation addresses this problem by providing a structured and explainable simulation pipeline that:
+AgriTrend_simulation addresses this problem by providing a structured and explainable simulation pipeline that :
-- generates realistic synthetic agricultural data
+1. Generates realistic synthetic agricultural data,
-- analyzes long-term relationships between factors and yield
+2. Analyzes long term relationships between factors and yield,
-- identifies which factors matter most
+3. Identifies which factors matter most,
-- projects a baseline future assuming no intervention
+4. Projects a baseline future assuming no intervention,
-- compares it against controlled improvement scenarios
+5. Compares it against controlled improvement scenarios.

 **The system does not aim to predict exact future yields.
-Instead, it highlights long-term patterns, risks, and trade-offs.**
+Instead, it highlights long term patterns, risks, and trade offs.**

 ---

 ## Prototype Scope (Round 1)

-This repository contains a **proof of concept prototype** with the following scope:
+This repository contains a **proof of concept prototype** with the following scope :

 ### Data Assumptions
 - One synthetic region
 - One synthetic crop
-- Year wise tabular data (CSV)
+- Year wise tabular data (CSV) (_~25 years_)
-- ~25 years of historical data
 - Statistically realistic trends and variability

 ### Modeling Approach
 - Linear regression (raw + standardized)
 - Focus on interpretability over complexity
 - No black-box or deep learning models

+### Result of Simulation
+- Historical yield shows increasing instability over time
+- Input intensification does not guarantee yield growth
+- Standardized analysis highlights dominant yield drivers
+- Baseline future shows gradual decline and higher risk
+- Coordinated 1% improvements significantly stabilize outcomes

+> These results are exploratory and meant to highlight system behavior, not to provide exact predictions.

 <details>